Kurk Lee: Playing career

 Lee signed as a free agent with the New Jersey Nets in 1990 and played sparingly in 48 games during the 1990–91 NBA season, averaging 1.4 points per game.
+In 1992 Lee Played for the Winnipeg Thunder of the World Basketball League.
 He was signed by the Miami Heat in the offseason of 1993, but was waived prior to the start of the 1993–94 season.

 Lee has also played in the Continental Basketball Association, International Basketball League and in the Philippines, Turkey, Finland and Estonia.

 He returned to the Baltimore area and played for the Baltimore Bay Runners of the International Basketball League.
 While playing with the Bay Runners, he was reunited with his coach from Towson, Terry Truax.
 Lee was one of the top players for the Baltimore Bay runners and led the IBL in free throw percentage.

 Lee played for Torpan Pojat in the Korisliiga from 1995 to December 1998, where he won the Finnish championship three times and the Finnish Cup twice.
 In 1997 he was named the Korisliiga Foreign player of the year.

 In January 1999, he signed with ÍA of the Icelandic Úrvalsdeild karla.
 In 8 games for the club, Lee averaged 32.4 points, 12.1 rebounds and 5.8 assists.

 He spent the first half of the 2001–2002 season with TTÜ-A. Le Coq in the Estonian Korvpalli Meistriliiga.
 The team released him in December and in January he returned to Finland and signed with Pussihukat.
 In 15 games for the club, he averaged 12.0 points and 4.9 rebounds.

 He retired from professional basketball in April, 2002.

 Personal life

 His son, Kurk Lee Jr, plays collegiate basketball at Drexel University.

-Lee was also honored with the IBL’s first Community Service Man of the Year award.
+Lee was also honored with the IBL's first Community Service Man of the Year award.
 He has done community service in the Baltimore area since his graduation in 1990.
 He has been active in the Special Olympics and conducts many camps and clinics in the off-season.
 He has also been the basketball coach at Southside Academy while serving as a substitute teacher at Southside.